 A new water tower for Centertown is getting closer to being put into service.

-Adam Brown, of the Centertown Board of Trustees, said the 60,000-gallon tank was lifted into place at the end of last month and sandblasting and painting are taking place.
+Adam Brown, of the Centertown Board of Trustees, said the 60,000-gallon tank should be in operation by the first weekend of December.

 Along with the new water tower, the $1.62 million project for upgrades to Centertown’s water distribution and storage system includes construction of approximately 1,080 feet of water mains and upgrades to the existing well house.